-If you choose the dual annuitant sick leave option, your sick leave credit is reduced to 70 percent of its full actuarial value for as long as you live and continues as long as your covered dependents are eligible for Dependent Survivor Coverage.
+If you choose the dual annuitant sick leave option, your sick leave credit is reduced to 70 percent of its full actuarial value for as long as you live and continues as long as your covered dependents are eligible for dependent survivor coverage.
 Your eligible enrolled dependents who outlive you may continue to use the same 70 percent monthly credit to reduce their NYSHIP premium.

-If you do not elect dual annuitant sick leave credit before your retirement becomes effective, the full actuarial value of your sick leave credit will automatically be applied to your premium.
-Your dependent survivors will not be able to use sick leave credit to offset the cost of their NYSHIP premiums.
+If you do not elect dual annuitant sick leave credit before your retirement becomes effective, the single annuitant option will automatically be applied to your premium.
+Your dependent survivors will not be able to use your sick leave credit to offset the cost of their NYSHIP premiums.